Beacroxx/BeaRTOS/README.md

 # STM32H7 RTOS Project

-A simple RTOS implementation for STM32H7 microcontrollers.
+A simple (but unstable) RTOS implementation for STM32H7 microcontrollers.
 It's got the basics covered - task scheduling, GPIO stuff, UART for talking to your computer, LCD display support, microSD card support, and some timer magic.

 ## What's Inside